Cousin: Multiplicities

+Edwin and Frances are double first cousins because they share both sets of grandparents as they are cousins through both parents.
+They are cousins through the siblings Claudette and Alfred as well as the siblings Henry and Dorothy.

 Double cousins are relatives who are cousins from two different branches of the family tree.
 This occurs when siblings, respectively, reproduce with different siblings from another family.
 This may also be referred to as "cousins on both sides".
 The resulting children are related to each other through both their parents and are thus doubly related.
 Double first cousins share both sets of grandparents.